FACT-Finder-Web-Components/magento2-module/README.md

 ```

 #### GenericField usage
-If extracting logic is just a retrieving attribute value from product without any further data transformation creating virtual type of *GenericField* might be used instead of implementing *ProductFieldInterface*.
+If extracting logic is just a retrieving attribute value from product without any further data transformation creating virtual type of *GenericField* might be used instead of implementing *FieldInterface*.
 The constructor for this class requires only an attribute code to be exported.
 ```xml
 <virtualType name="Omikron\Factfinder\Model\Export\Catalog\ProductField\Brand" type="Omikron\Factfinder\Model\Export\Catalog\ProductField\GenericField">